Accessibility Resources

 Welcome to Accessibility Resources (AR).
 We are glad you are here!

 AR is a center for disability education, awareness, and resources for students, staff, and faculty.
 AR Staff are trained in determining college level accommodations for adult learners.
 AR Staff accomplish this through the facilitation of the interactive process.
-Unlike K-12, college students with disabilities are expected to engage with AR in exploring their institutional access barriers, ensuring students have access for participation in all campus programs and activities.
+Unlike K-12, college students with disabilities are expected to engage with AR in exploring their institutional access barriers, ensuring students have full access for participation in all campus programs, activities, and processes.
+These include, but are not limited to:

 IMPORTANT: Every individual situation is unique; regardless of what medical documentation you may or may not have, please contact our office to have a discussion about how we may be able to work together.
 We understand obtaining documentation may be difficult and we want to partner with you to address any academic barriers you may be experiencing.